Table Of Contents

 • Standard Reserved Instances pricing enables you to save up to 72% vs On-Demand pricing, and you can change the Availability Zone, instance size, and networking of your Standard RIs within the contract term.

-• Convertible Reserved Instances pricing lets you apply up to 66% discounts across instance types, tenancy types, and operating systems of your RIs during the contract period.
+• Convertible Reserved Instances pricing allows you to apply up to 66% discounts across your RIs’ instance types, tenancy types, and operating systems during the contract period.

-You can learn more about when is best to use Reserved Instances pricing here and best practices to optimize AWS RIs here.
+You can learn more about when to use Reserved Instances pricing and best practices for optimizing AWS RIs here.

 4. Amazon EC2 Spot Instances pricing

 EC2 Spot pricing is by far the cheapest, saving you up to 90% off standard pricing.
-This pricing method lets you use surplus EC2 computing capacity for yourself until AWS needs it back for other customers.
+This method allows you to use surplus EC2 computing capacity until AWS needs it back for other customers.

 Spot prices are not fixed.
-There is a bidding process for them, and AWS constantly adapts them to market demand across different Availability Zones.
-The only time you use them is when your bid (request rate) is higher than the offered Spot Price.
+They are subject to a bidding process, and AWS constantly adapts them to market demand across different Availability Zones.
+You only use them when your bid (request rate) exceeds the offered Spot Price.

 Here’s the tradeoff.
 If others outbid you on your maximum price, or if demand increases and supply decreases, AWS discontinues your Spot Instances.
 For fault-intolerant applications, this interruption can lead to service disruption.

-In addition, Amazon EC2 automatically switches to the more expensive On-Demand pricing after reclaiming Spot instances, which can blow a hole in your budget.
+In addition, Amazon EC2 automatically switches to the more expensive On-Demand pricing after reclaiming Spot instances, which can drain your budget.

-Now, you could manually configure Hibernate or Pause-Stop features to mitigate the risks.
-With multiple instances or use cases running, this can be overwhelming and time-consuming.
+You could manually configure Hibernate or Pause-Stop features to mitigate the risks.
+However, running multiple instances or use cases can be overwhelming and time-consuming.
 Fortunately, tools like Xosphere automate switching between Spot instances so you can take advantage of Spot pricing.

 See the best use cases for Spot pricing here.